‘Game Of Thrones’: 9 Incredible Details You May Have Missed From Season 7, Episode 5

 Attention: This post has spoilers.

-9 small things from Game of Thrones‘ “East Watch” you may not have noticed.
+Nine small things from Game of Thrones‘ “East Watch” you may not have noticed.

 9. Gendry’s back and may have a special role to play.
 Davos has brought Gendry back after hiding him from Melisandre, and already he’s saved Tyrion from capture and won over John Snow.
 But he’s not just a long-lost half-brother to the Starks, he also may be among the few people in the world skilled in forging Valyrian Steel.
 IndieWire notes he’s a skilled blacksmith who spent a decade working for Tobho Mott, a master who fashioned Brienne’s Oath Keeper and Jaime’s Widow’s Wail from Ned Stark’s massive blade.

-Bustle also reminds us Game of Thrones fans shipped Gendry and Arya, who became close friends while traveling North.
+Bustle also reminds us Game of Thrones fans of shipped Gendry and Arya, who became close friends while traveling North.
 In a rare moment of tenderness, Arya even begged Gendry not to leave with Melisandre and to come to Winterfell with her instead.

 “I can be your family,” she declared.
 But he refused, saying at Winterfell she wouldn’t be family, she’d always be “Milady.”

 Now that we know Gendry’s father was a king, they’re on a more even playing field.

 7. Gilly dropped a huge bombshell and Sam Tarly missed it.
 Sam’s normally a smart guy who’s caring and respectful towards women, but this time he blew it.
 While poring over a manuscript, she asked, “What’s an annulment?”
 Gilly then explained, “Maynard [a former Maester] says here that he issued an annulment for a Prince ‘Raggar’ [she didn’t know how to pronounce ‘Rhaegar’] and remarried him to someone else at the same time in a secret ceremony in Dorne.
 Is that a common thing in the South or …”